LT-Schmiddy/SchmiddysMMRecompModTemplate/README.md

-# Majora's Mask: Recompiled Mod Template
+# LTSchmiddy's Majora's Mask: Recompiled Mod Template

 This my custom version of the Majora's Mask: Recompiled mod template.
 It offers a number of features that the base template doesn't have, including: